geonhuiy/SensorMobileProject/README.md

 1. Allow permission with camera, location, Microphone and storage
 1. Images for ARcore scanning are in assets folder
-NOTE: url to upload and download data is not provided The url can be specified under `app/java/com.example.funplus/utility/Uploader.kt`
+NOTE: url to upload and download data is not provided (The url can be specified under `app/java/com.example.funplus/utility/Uploader.kt`)

 ## Hardware and/or software requirements
 1. SDK >= 26
+1. ARCore Support
 1. Camera
 1. Audio/Microphone
 1. Sensor (step counter)